vera-institute/incarceration-trends/README.md

 * [Divided Justice: Trends in Black and White Incarceration 1990-2013](https://www.vera.org/publications/divided-justice-black-white-jail-incarceration)
 * [The New Dynamics of Mass Incarceration](https://www.vera.org/publications/the-new-dynamics-of-mass-incarceration)

-In 2018, through the In Our Backyards grant from Google.org, Vera completed work on a companion county-level prison dataset, examined in The New Dynamics of Mass Incarceration, that drew on the BJS [National Corrections Reporting Program](http://ncrp.info/) (NCRP) data collection.
+In 2020, through the In Our Backyards grant from Google.org, Vera completed work on a companion county-level dataset, examined in The New Dynamics of Mass Incarceration, that drew on the BJS [National Corrections Reporting Program](http://ncrp.info/) (NCRP) data collection.
 Vera then merged this data with the original jails dataset to produce a first-in-kind national dataset that can examine both jail and prison incarceration at the county level.

 Research on incarceration has traditionally centered on state-level data: specifically state prison populations or the statewide combined prison and jail population.
 Using the state as the unit of analysis is sufficient for understanding the broad contours of incarceration in the United States, but it does not provide the level of detail necessary to unpack its causes and consequences.
 This is because it is largely county officials-judges, prosecutors, people who manage jails-that decide how communities use incarceration (i.e., who is sent to jail and prison, and for how long).
 Therefore, county-level variability makes for more robust, theoretically-grounded studies of the high rates of incarceration seen across the United States.